John Jamelske: Abductions

-Controversy over investigation

-After the previous victim's release, police investigations were complicated by the letter she had been forced by Jamelske to write.
-Further complicating the case was the rape kit test showing no evidence of sexual assault—Jamelske had no sexual contact with the victim for several days prior to releasing her.
+After the 2001 victim's release, police investigations were complicated by the letter she had been forced by Jamelske to write.
+Further complicating the case was the rape kit test showing no evidence of sexual assault, showing that—at least for the several days prior to releasing her—Jamelske had no sexual contact with the victim.
 The victim also told police that he drove a tan 1974 Mercury Comet.
 Police searched for registered vehicles matching this description in the New York area and came up with a single hit.
-However the lead didn't pan out due to the victim's description of the vehicle not matching with the one discovered.
+However, the lead did not pan out due to the victim's description of the vehicle not matching with the one discovered.
 Due to this inconsistency, the investigating officers closed the case.
 It is noted that, despite that body style being available from 1971 to 1977, police failed to search any other year, as the car Jamelske drove was a 1975 Mercury Comet of the same color.

 Representatives from the Syracuse police appeared on Dateline NBC and criticized the woman for providing insufficient information.
 In another interview on the program Cold Case Files, an Onondaga Sheriff's Department detective stated:

 The victim claimed during the same program:

 Concerning the letter written by the victim to her family, the detective again stated:

 Discovery

 In October 2002, Jamelske picked up his final abductee, a 16-year-old African American runaway from Syracuse.
 On April 3, 2003, Jamelske felt confident enough to take the girl out to karaoke at a local bar.
 Emboldened by this success, he then took her on another public outing, where she slipped away from him long enough to phone her sister.
 The girl's sister checked the caller ID and dialed the number back, which turned out to be a bottle return center located in Manlius.
 The older sister persuaded the employee who answered the phone to call 9-1-1.
 The employee in turn called her boss, who was working at a local pet store several blocks away, telling him that Jamelske—who was scheduled to visit him at the store shortly—had apparently kidnapped a young girl and had been raping her.
 After Jamelske and the girl had made their visit and left, the boss immediately called the police; Jamelske was tracked down and arrested shortly thereafter.